SettleMint

 • Holders: Pre-maturity: normal transfer behavior.
 Post-maturity: transfers blocked; must call redeem(amount) to receive denomination asset at face value.
 Tokens are burned on redemption.

-• Issuer: Must fund the treasury contract with sufficient denomination asset before or at maturity.
-Underfunded treasury blocks all redemptions.
+• Issuer: Must fund the configured treasury with sufficient denomination asset before or at maturity.
+For treasuries controlled by a wallet, the treasury also needs to approve the maturity-redemption feature to spend the denomination asset.
+Underfunded or under-approved treasuries block redemptions.

 • Economics: State machine with three states: pre-maturity → mature (triggered by GOVERNANCE_ROLE) → post-maturity (redemption window).
 Token supply decreases as holders redeem.